-Most people think about beer or wine when they hear the term fermentation.
-While certain yeasts are used to convert the sugars in grape juice or grains into alcohol, it is bacteria that are responsible for lacto-fermentation.
-The “lacto” portion of the term refers to a specific species of bacteria, namely Lactobacillus.
-Various strains of these bacteria are present on the surface of all plants, especially those growing close to the ground, and are also common to the gastrointestinal tracts, mouths, and vaginas of humans and other animal species.
+While many associate the term fermentation with alcoholic drinks like beer or wine, it's the bacteria that drive the process of lacto fermentation.
+The “lacto” in the term refers to a specific species of bacteria, Lactobacillus.
+Strains of these bacteria are found on all plant surfaces, especially those growing close to the ground, and are also common in the gastrointestinal tracts, mouths, and vaginas of humans and other animals.

-Lactobacillus bacteria have the ability to convert sugars into lactic acid.
-The Lactobacillus strain is so named because it was first studied in milk ferments.
-These bacteria readily use lactose or other sugars and convert them quickly and easily to lactic acid.
-However, lacto-fermentation does not necessarily need to involve dairy products.
+Lactobacillus bacteria showcase the ability to convert sugars into lactic acid, a significant factor in the lacto fermentation process.
+Named after their discovery in milk ferments, these bacteria readily convert lactose or other sugars into lactic acid.
+However, lacto-fermentation doesn't necessarily involve dairy products.

-Click to download our Lacto-Fermentation Guide and Recipe Book today to learn more about this ancient fermentation practice and how you can incorporate it into your own life.
-You’ll find recipes for ferments of all kinds and information on the benefits of Lacto-fermentation and how to get started.
+Click to download our Lacto-Fermentation Guide and Recipe Book today to delve deeper into what is lacto fermentation and how you can incorporate it into your lifestyle.
+It's filled with various ferment recipes and information about the benefits of lacto-fermentation and getting started.

 The diets of every traditional society have included some kind of lacto-fermented food.
 Europeans consume lacto-fermented dairy, sauerkraut, grape leaves, herbs, and root vegetables.
 The Alaskan Inuit ferment fish and sea mammals.
 The Orient is known for pickled vegetables, sauces, and kimchi in particular.
 Farming societies in central Africa are known for porridges made from soured grains.